Choose the right plant for your hedge to suit your garden

 Edible hedging plants make a productive use of space

-Image: Sweet Chestnut from Thompson & Morgan
+Image: Cherry plum (Hedging) from Thompson & Morgan

 Edible hedging plants produce fruit, nuts, or leaves that can be eaten straight from the bush, or cooked to make tasty jams or preserves.
 Some of our favourite edible hedging options are: